cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+This is a major release which uses the new and upgraded BibleGet I/O service engine.
+Must update.

 = 2.0 =
 This is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update.